 internships at South Coast Repertory with Jehann Gilman and produciton on

 shows.
 She is ecstatic to join the amazing team that is UT.

-Kristen Weller comes to the University of Texas at Austin from Minnesota, where she attended Gustavus Adolphus College and received an Honors BA in Theatre, emphasis Costume Design & Technology, and a minor in Music.
-She has had the privilege of working in the costume shops of The Guthrie, The Minnesota Opera, VEE Corporation, The Utah Shakespeare Festival, The Santa Fe Opera, and MHD Couture.
-She also enjoys designing costumes for dance, and has worked with her alma mater on several projects, including their sesquicentennial site-specific piece with choreographer Stephan Koplowitz.
-She is honored to be working with the incredible artists of the UT Theatre and Dance Department and is looking forward to the next three years of learning.
+Kristen Weller comes to the University of Texas at Austin from Minnesota, where she attended Gustavus Adolphus College and received an Honors B.A. in Theatre, emphasis Costume Design & Technology, and a minor in Music.
+She has had the privilege of working in the costume shops of The Guthrie, The Minnesota Opera, VEE Corporation, The Utah Shakespeare Festival, and The Santa Fe Opera.
+She is currently working on her thesis project, in which she is designing and constructing multi-functional, proximity-sensing, micro-computer-controlled dancewear.